Ilulissat Greenland Travel Guide

 A traditional delicacy: raw whale skin with blubber.
 It has a chewy texture and a nutty, rubbery flavor.

-Often found at local markets or cultural tours.
+Often found at street markets or tours focusing on culture.

-A staple comfort food, especially in cool temperatures.
+A staple comfort food, especially in chilly weather.

 Fresh halibut from the Icefjord, known for its delicate, flaky white flesh and rich flavor.

-Widely available in most restaurants, often grilled or pan-fried.
+Widely available in the majority of restaurants, often grilled or pan-fried.

 Dried fish (cod/halibut) and dried meat (seal/reindeer) are common, portable energy sources.